Doris Tsao

+explores visual perception in primates in order to understand how the brain creates our sense of reality.

 Early life and education

 Tsao was born in Changzhou, China before her family immigrated to the United States when she was four.
 She grew up in College Park, Maryland and attended Springbrook High School.
-Her interest in science and in visual neuroscience in particular was inspired by her father, a machine vision researcher.
+Her interest in science and in visual neuroscience in particular was inspired by the Feynman Lectures and Kant's Critique of Pure Reason.
 She completed her B.S. in biology and mathematics in just three years at Caltech in 1996.
-She then worked with Margaret Livingstone at the Harvard Medical School, where she received her PhD in 2002 and continued to work as a postdoctoral fellow.
-In 2004 she received the Sofia Kovalevskaya Award from the Humboldt Foundation, which allowed her to start her own independent research group at the University of Bremen in Germany in 2006.
-In 2009 she joined the faculty at Caltech.
+She then worked with Margaret Livingstone at the Harvard Medical School, where she received her PhD in neuroscience in 2002 and continued to work as a postdoctoral fellow.
+In 2004 she received the Sofia Kovalevskaya Award from the Humboldt Foundation, which allowed her to start her own independent research group at the University of Bremen in Germany from 2004 to 2008.
+In 2009 she joined the faculty at Caltech to teach biology, where she also became a Leadership Chair of the Tianqiao and Chrissy Chen Center for Systems Neuroscience.